 Depending on many factors including student and parent income and assets, the total cost of attendance may be less than the $37,651 published price if scholarship or grant aid is made available to you.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported UC Davis net price for in-state students $16,231* for the 2014/2015 academic year.
+The reported UC Davis net price for in-state students is $17,026* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|

 |Percent of Students Receiving Grant Aid||70%|